5 Tips to master cryptocurrency

 Short-term traders are usually tempted by the momentum and volatility portrayed by the cryptocurrency market.
 This volatility has the potential to deliver massive gains over the short run.
 The beloved digital currency Bitcoin has generated an astonishing return of ~300% since March 2020 to date, leaving the market participants in awe.

 These fast and furious rallies in the crypto space appear enticing.
 But, it is hard to neglect sharp trend reversals in cryptocurrencies that make trading a bit difficult.
 Therefore, having a proper trading plan is essential for traders to prevent impulsive, hasty decisions that can result in substantial financial losses.

 The year 2020 perhaps turned out to be one of the best years for the cryptocurrency market.
 Notably, crypto investments are highly likely to allure investors and traders in 2021 as well.
-Given this backdrop, here are some tips for investors to harness the benefits of cryptocurrency trading in the New Year:
+Given this backdrop, here are some tips for investors to harness the benefits of cryptocurrency trading:

 While thousands of cryptocurrencies have been created and listed on the crypto exchanges, not all of them are worth trading amidst a lack of liquidity.
 Liquidity is a key factor that enables short-term traders to enter and exit a position with ease.

 The lack of liquidity in some cryptocurrencies hampers this agility of the traders.
 This makes it challenging for them to get in and out of a large position.
 The dearth of liquidity also affects the impact cost, thereby increasing the overall cost of trading.
 Hence, it is imperative for a trader to trade such cryptocurrencies where a sufficient volume of trading is already taking place.